dtscienc/proje/README.md

 ## how it works

-true tool-use agentic loop — the model decides every step autonomously using a set of tools. no scripted prompts between phases. the server hands the model the tools and gets out of the way.
+true tool-use agentic loop — the model decides every step autonomously using a set of tools. no scripted prompts between phases.

-1. `analyse_task` — breaks down the task, identifies edge cases
+1. `analyse_task` — notes edge cases
 2. `write_code` — implements the solution
-3. `run_tests` — traces through the code with real inputs
+3. `run_tests` — code with real inputs
-4. `report_bug` — logs bugs with root cause and fix plan
+4. `report_bug` — logs bugs with cause and fix plan
 5. `mission_complete` — called only when all tests pass

-self-healing loop: if run_tests finds failures, the agent calls report_bug then write_code again — loops until everything passes. up to 24 turns.
+self-healing loop: if run_tests finds failures, the agent calls report_bug then write_code again — loops until everything passes. up to 24 iterations.

 ## env vars